Back to Living Real Change

 Dr. Curry says the best shoes for your feet include:

 • Sneakers.
 While athletic shoes are generally supportive, most sneakers have a lifespan of six months or 500 miles due to the softer shoe material.
-If they’re worn out, you could be setting yourself up for injury.
+If they’re worn out, you could set yourself up for injury.

 Switch up your footwear